dvenkatnath/matrix-rag-service/README_Modern_RAG.md

 - Built with Streamlit for the web interface
 - Powered by LangChain for LLM integration
-- Uses ChromaDB for vector storage
+- Uses Pinecone for cloud-based vector storage
 - OpenAI for language models and embeddings